Other names: Walter

 Locations in this story: Enmore Green, Shaftesbury, DorsetBournemouth, HampshireFrance & FlandersEfford, Plymouth, DevonUpper Parkstone, Dorset

-Story: Walter Adams was born at Enmore Green, Shaftesbury, Dorset, in 1888 the son of Albert Adams and Alice Mary Adams (nee Feltham) themselves from local families.
+Story: Walter Adams was born at Enmore Green, Shaftesbury, Dorset, in 1888, the son of Albert Adams and Alice Mary Adams (née Feltham), themselves from local families.
 (All other records indicate that he was born in 1891 but his birth was registered in Shaftesbury in the 4th Quarter of 1888 - mother's maiden name Feltham).
-He lived his early life in and around Shaftesbury until his family moved to Bournemouth, Hampshire, by 1911.
+He lived his early life in and around Shaftesbury until by 1911 his family had moved to Bournemouth, Hampshire.
 He enlisted and joined the Devonshire Regiment as a Private (Service No. 17423) but was rapidly transferred to the 12th Battalion of the Royal Berkshire Regiment (Service No. 28964) on 26 Mar 1916 and served with them in France & Flanders.
-He was transferred at some time to the Labour Corps (Service No. 116112) and died in the UK from consumption on 16 Aug 1917.
-He was awarded the Victory and British War Medals.
+He was transferred at some time to the Labour Corps (Service No. 116112) and died in the UK from consumption on 16th August 1917.
+He was awarded the Victory and British War medals.
 There is no record on the War Graves Commission list his grave at Plymouth (Efford) Cemetery, Efford, Plymouth, Devon, (Grave Ref.
 Church C. 4890).
 His mother, then living in Upper Parkstone, Dorset, was granted a limited pension.